Group Health Updates

 Development Day Presenters Welcome

-If you and/or your department are interested in presenting a workshop as part of the Personal and Professional Development Day in February 2016, please let us know.
-All faculty, staff, and administrators will be invited to participate in a variety of sessions.
+If you and/or your department are interested in presenting a workshop as part of the Personal and Professional Development Day in Spring 2017, please let us know.
+All faculty and staff will be invited to participate in a variety of sessions.

-Human Resources will welcome workshop proposals through November 1.
-To submit your proposal, please email a one-paragraph description of your workshop, including the names of the presenter/s, to Laura Fuhrman at email@example.com.
+Human Resources will welcome workshop proposals through November 1st.
+To submit your proposal, please email a one-paragraph description of your workshop, including the names of the presenter/s, to Laura Silcox at email@example.com.

 Title IX Working Group

-- Teri Phillips, Title IX Coordinator/AVP Human Resources
+- Teri Phillips, AVP Human Resources and Title IX Coordinator

 - Joanna Royce-Davis, Vice President of Student Life